Adrienne Dixon

-Adrienne Dixon (1932-1990) was a translator of Dutch and Flemish literature into English.
-She has translated the work of Cees Nooteboom and several other authors, including Harry Mulisch.
+Adrienne Dixon (29 June 1932 - 16 September 1990) was a translator of Dutch and Flemish literature into English.
+She translated the work of Cees Nooteboom and other authors, including Harry Mulisch.
+She received the Martinus Nijhoff Prize in 1974 for her translations of Mulisch and Louis Paul Boon.

 "Dixon is one of the most prolific translators of Dutch fiction...
 One reviewer even suggested that she should be honoured for what she has done 'to reclaim contemporary Dutch fiction for anglophone readers'."

+Personal life

+She was born Adrienne Meijering in the village of Beilen in Drenthe in the Netherlands in 1932.
+She moved to England in 1957, where she married Robin Dixon (they had three children).
+She taught at a secondary school.

+She died in Essex in 1990.